HAMZAIqbalSharref/Buy-me-Coffee/README.md

 📍Project Purpose
 * This project demonstrates skills in responsive web design, layout composition, and visual hierarchy suitable for a café or restaurant landing page.

-This project demonstrates skills in responsive web design, layout composition, and visual hierarchy suitable for a café or restaurant landing page.